viraltux/Forecast.jl/README.md

 Julia package containing utilities intended for Time Series analysis.

+!!! note

+    This package is under development and its functionality has not been thoroughly tested.
+    Please, consider to report issues if you find any.

 ## Methods

 * Auto-correlation/covariance function
 * Cros-correlation/covariance function
+* Henderson moving average filter
 * Lagged differences of a given order
 * Locally Estimated Scatterplot Smoothing (LOESS)
 * Seasonal and Trend decomposition based on Loess (STL)